 In works involving non-humans (whether it be anthropomorphic beings, mythological creatures, or aliens) having sex, there's a tendency for everything to still use a human-style sexual system (most visible in the penises).
 Everything will have sex organs based around humans of a size that allows the owners to copulate with each other as the plot demands.
 Often, this manifests itself as a differently-colored human penis/vagina, but even when some design consideration is given towards making them look more like the species the creature is based on, they still have a tendency towards human proportions.
 And human stimulation—it's believed that primates and dolphins are the only creatures that copulate when not fertile.

-, the genitalia of even closely related species often have significant differences, making cross-species coupling impossible (except for bestiality in some cases), even if they both follow the "Sword and Sheath" model.
+In Real Life, the genitalia of even closely related species often have significant differences, making cross-species coupling impossible, even if they both follow the "Sword and Sheath" model.

 - Ironwood uses this trope, although there it is mostly a case of the female genitalia of the fantasy races being compatible with human male equipment.
 The males occasionally have trouble finding the right spot but, once they do, there are no problems doing the deed.

 - Tank Girl routinely gets it on with mutant/genetically engineered kangaroo Booga.
 His... equipment... is human.
 Probably for the best.
 Kangaroos have Exotic Equipment.

 - XXXenophile switches between this and Exotic Equipment.

 - Subverted, or at least downplayed heavily, in The Next Frontier.
 Despite the fact that in this particular 'verse the Kerbals have radically different reproductive biologynote from the aliens whose satellite TV they're watching, Jebediah enthusiastically declares that "a certain amount of creativity might be required, but I don't see any insurmountable compatibility issues so far" for purely recreational sex.
 It's immediately suggested that he hasn't been laid in far, far too long.